 |Note: Applications may be accepted after the deadline on a space-available basis.|

-- A baccalaureate degree in nursing (The degree in nursing must be from an ACEN-, CCNE- or CNEA-accredited school.
+- Present a baccalaureate degree in nursing (The degree in nursing must be from an ACEN-, CCNE- or CNEA-accredited school.
 Graduates of international nursing schools and applicants who have studied outside of the U.S. are required to provide a course-by-course external credential evaluation from a VCU-recognized professional evaluator.
 The professional evaluation may not be older than two years at the time of application.
 Applicants are not required to have completed a graduate degree.)

-- A current, unrestricted R.N. license or an authorization to practice as an R.N. in Virginia, the District of Columbia or a U.S. possession or territory (Graduates of international nursing schools who are not licensed in a state, the District of Columbia, or a U.S. possession or territory are required to obtain a VisaScreen Certificate issued by the Commission on Graduates of Foreign Nursing Schools.)
+- Present a current, unrestricted R.N. license or an authorization to practice as an R.N. in Virginia, the District of Columbia or a U.S. possession or territory (Graduates of international nursing schools who are not licensed in a state, the District of Columbia, or a U.S. possession or territory are required to obtain a VisaScreen Certificate issued by the Commission on Graduates of Foreign Nursing Schools.)

 Applicants must complete and submit the following materials:

 - An application for graduate studies (Visit the School of Nursing website for application instructions.)

 - Official transcripts from all previous universities and colleges attended for all graduate and undergraduate work

 - A resume that includes name and address, past educational degrees, past work experiences, professional affiliations, certifications, honors and awards, presentations, and publications

 - References from three persons who can knowledgeably comment upon the applicant’s ability to succeed in an academic program (e.g., former faculty) or who can evaluate the applicant’s ability to be successful in nursing research (References from ministers or others who are not familiar with professional and academic abilities; from friends, either professional or personal; or from personal health care providers will not be reviewed.)

 Note: A personal interview is required.